darth-caedus900/Templates/graylog/cisco-meraki/instructions.md

 Install this content pack like you would any other.
 You will need to manually save the csv files.
 Here are some commands to create the files, but you will need to copy/paste the information in.
 I have provided the csv's used.
 I set the lookup tables to reference /etc/graylog/files but feel free to modify to meet needs.
 There are probably better ways to do this but here is how I found.
 If you find any issues or recomendations let me know!

+For Event Definitions, you will need to create your own notification section, and modify the event definitions to send the appropriate notification but the difficult part has been done already.

 Some of these things can be done as a Decorator instead of a new field but I prefer to have a description field to pull from later as needed.
-Similar could be said for not parsing as a key=value initially but I found it to be more the same amount of work but with less precision and control.
+Similar could be said for not parsing as a key=value initially but I found it to be more or the same amount of work but with less precision and control.
 If any fields were missed I will make revisions to this content pack as needed.

     sudo mkdir /etc/graylog/files
     sudo cd /etc/graylog/files